Gerhard Roßbach: Roßbach's Freikorps campaigns

 As technically illegal (but practically or juridically tolerated), the history of the Freikorps is often obscure and ambiguous.
 The most radical formations within these associations represent, so to speak, the shadow army of a shadow government that came into the public domain only when Hitler cames to power in 1933.
 As non-state actors operating outside of legal sanction the precise nature of the Freikorps' activities were not supposed to be recorded, documented or properly defined in a manner that would open them to international scrutiny by the powers of the Triple Entente.
 Nevertheless many scholarly works have been written about them, and a great deal of firsthand testimony about the activities of Roßbach Freikorps came out after the Second World War—-most notably the autobiography of Rudolf Höss and Gerard Roßbach's own memoir.

 Of the many Freikorps that emerge after the war, the groups led by Roßbach, Maercker, Pabst, Epp, and Erhardt are particularly notorious and receive frequent mention in the literature as early pre-Beerhall Putsch elements of the early Nazi party or 'the old fighters.'
 As Waite writes, "not all Free Corps entered the Nazi movement as directly as did Roßbach's..."
-The Iron Division, for example--extremely active during the immediate aftermath of Germany's defeat in the second World War--was more of an establishment outfit.
+The Iron Division, for example—extremely active during the immediate aftermath of Germany's defeat in the first World War—was more of an establishment outfit.
 Its most notable member, Heinz Guderian, did not join the Nazi party until after Hitler was appointed Chancellor in 1933.
 Members of the Iron Division who ended up in the early Nazi party did so after the Iron Division disbanded, and they likely found themselves funneled through other Freikorps associations such as those mentioned above.
 Members of Roßbach's group, on the other hand, became Nazis almost as a matter of course.

-As crackdowns on the activities of Freikorps followed prominent assassinations--especially the assassination of Walter Rathenau by members of Ehrhardt's Freikorps--members of these groups transferred allegiance and wound up bundled together as members of Hitler's SA between the summer of 1921 and the putsch in November 1923.
+As crackdowns on the activities of Freikorps followed prominent assassinations—especially the assassination of Walter Rathenau by members of Ehrhardt's Freikorps—members of these groups transferred allegiance and wound up bundled together as members of Hitler's SA between the summer of 1921 and the putsch in November 1923.
 Whereas Epp's group was particularly associated with atrocities in Munich or Bavaria generally and members of Erhardt's group were notorious for extrajudicial killings (especially high-profile political assassinations and killings in the Ruhr), Roßbach's paramilitary group is especially associated with atrocities during the Silesian Uprisings.

 In fact, all of these zones of criminality are actually overlapping domains: members of each group participated in atrocities related to putting down uprisings within the German revolution, members of all groups participated in political assassinations.
 It is likely that members of all groups participated on some level in the Silesian Uprisings, but Roßbach's Freikorps is especially associated with the Silesian Uprisings due to their geographical proximity to Silesia.
 All three groups may be accurately represented as feeders for recruitment or absorption into the early Nazi movement during the early period between the 1921 and the Beerhall Putsch.